 The Tricky TRU Situation

 The proposed Transport Refrigeration Units (TRU) regulation presents particularly troublesome rules for any fleet company that leases TRUs to end users — especially if they are an interstate company.
-As it is currently written, the owner of the TRU must consider the vehicle as part of its fleet, even if it is leased to another individual or company.
+As it is currently written, a company that rents or leases TRUs to other parties for less than a year must consider those vehicles as part of its fleet.
+Lease agreements of a year or more can include language that identifies the lessee as the party responsible for compliance, but unless specified, the onus falls back on the leasing company.

 That means that all TRUs that operate in California are subject to the rule.
 It also means that any potential unit that may travel to or be leased in California, even for a day, would be considered part of the owner’s California fleet and would be regulated accordingly.
 These regulations include restrictions on refrigerant usage, emission standards requirements, and conversion goals for zero-emission vehicles.
 Obviously, this presents a planning and procurement nightmare, as well as a compliance headache for most, if not all, motor carriers that utilize TRUs.